bharaths222/Property-Refinance-Sale-Predictor-R-Shiny/README.md

-Predicting the transaction type (Sale or Refinance) of different properties/houses based on Real Estate Property Sales data and created a user interface using R Shiny.
+Predicting the transaction type (Sale or Refinance) of different properties/houses based on Real Estate Property Sales data.
+Also, created a user interface using R Shiny.

 Used Logistic Regression and Random Forest methods to implement the models.